yshi0730/cse15l-lab-reports/lab-report-4-week-7.md

 * The :s command substitutes patterns.
 12,30 means it searches for the pattern from the line 12 to 30 (the FilerHelpers class).
 If I don't declare the range, it will replace the "start" in "Server.start()" in line 74, which will cause an error.

 # Part 2
+* I spent about 5 minutes 20s doing it the first way;
+* I spent about 4 minutes 30s doing the second way.
+* I would prefer editing with Vim remotely than editing locally then scp to the remote server.
+Logging into the remote server and editing it does not involve moving files between the local computer and thus saves time.
+If I don't already have pasted the appropriate scp command, typing this command would take 10-20 seconds.
+* I might edit files locally and then scp into remote server if I'm doing projects that I need to track and record changes.
+For example, when I'm using github repo locally, I get to push changes to the repo and github records these changes.
+I can also revert to any project history(versions) with github.
+If I do everything on remote server, I might not be able to track and restore changes.
+So only for minor editing would I do it directly on the remote server.